 Oklahoma City Thunder's Rumble the Bison

-Rumble the Bison is one of the most popular NBA mascots, and his pay reflects that.
-SportsMascots.com estimates that his salary is between $80,000 and $100,000.
-He makes big money from appearances, with a one-hour appearance costing $650, according to the Thunder website.
-He’s also available for 30-minute visits and 30- to 45-minute rallies for $400.
+Rumble the Bison is one of the most popular NBA mascots, and the pay reflects that.
+SportsMascots.com estimates that Rumble’s salary is between $80,000 and $100,000.
+This mascot makes big money from appearances, with a one-hour appearance costing $650, according to the Thunder website.
+Rumble is also available for 30-minute visits and 30- to 45-minute rallies for $400.

 Philadelphia Flyers' Gritty

 Gritty became a media sensation as soon as he debuted as the NHL Philadelphia Flyers’ mascot in 2018.
 Media coverage of Gritty reached 70 million people during his first 30 days on the scene, and he garnered 5 billion impressions online, AdWeek reported.
 With his enormous popularity, it’s no wonder Gritty charges a pretty penny to make private appearances.
 A spokesperson for Gritty told the Philly Voice that appearance rates start at around $3,000.

 Although an exact figure hasn’t been reported, the Phillie Phanatic is one of the highest-paid mascots and earns a six-figure salary, according to the International Business Times.
 This mascot can command big bucks because the Phillie Phanatic is one of the most well-known mascots out there, which means he’s worth more in terms of merchandising and advertising.
 Although this mascot’s overall pay isn’t known, he earns $600 per hour for appearances outside of games, ESPN reported.